SoftUni-Internal/interactive-content/EN/05-Client-Side-Rendering/05-Summary.md

 # In this lesson you learned:

 - Client-side rendering is prevalent in the modern web
-    - Enables instant user interaction
+    - enables instant user interaction
-    - Saves data by fetching dynamic content only
+    - saves data by fetching dynamic content only

 - Templates make our HTML modular
-    - Resulting in less repetitive code and fewer data to load
+    - resulting in less repetitive code and fewer data to load
-    - They speed up and simplify our development process
+    - they speed up and simplify our development process

 ```js
 html`<h1>I am ${user.name} and my favorite artists are ${user.favoriteArtists.join(', ')}.</h1>`
 ```

 - lit-html offers many functionalities
-    - Effective templates
+    - effective templates
-    - Can be extended using directives
+    - can be extended using directives

 ```js
 import { html, render } from 'lit-html';